Igigog/anomaly-modding-book/src/blender/creating-hud-animation-in-blender.md

 ## Beginning

-- First, check out the information about [.omf](../main-folders-and-files/file-formats/omf.md), .skl, and .skls formats (you can do that [here](../main-folders-and-files/file-formats/index.html))
+- First, check out the information about [.omf](../main-folders-and-files/file-formats/omf.md), .skl, and .skls formats ([list of file formats](../main-folders-and-files/file-formats/index.html))
 - To create the animation, we need a hand model (can be found in this [article](../modding-tools-and-resources/resources/models-objects-locations.md)) and a model of what will be animated in the hands (a weapon or other object).

 ### Preparing the HUD model